Fakhr-ol-dowleh Mosque: Damage to the building

-In January 2011, a historic building near the Fakhr-ol-dowleh mosque named the Building of Flags, considered the first apartment hotel in Iran, was due to be registered on the National Heritage List.
+In January 2011, a historic building near the Fakhr-ol-Dowleh Mosque, named the Building of Flags, considered the first apartment hotel in Iran, was due to be registered on the National Heritage List.
 This building was demolished before the registration in order to build a new commercial complex.
 Part of the construction site for the high-rise complex impinged on the front of the historic mosque, even though construction of structures higher than 7 m adjacent to registered historic and heritage buildings is forbidden by regulations for the protection of the cultural heritage in Iran.

 Also, subway trains pass under the mosque every two minutes.
-The tremors caused by passing trains have cracked the dome of the mosque, and some mosaics of the facade have fallen off the walls.
+The tremors caused by passing trains have cracked the dome of the mosque, and some mosaics on the facade have fallen off the walls.